-- Compulsory gear includes a wetsuit and swim cap (cap provided).
+- Compulsory gear includes a swim/tri suit and swim cap (cap provided).
 This may be altered or added to at the Race briefing subject to the water conditions, temperature, and swim course/distance (at the Event organizer’s absolute discretion).

 - Wetsuits allowed for age groupers if water temperature is not more than 78 deg.
 F. Age groupers can wear a wetsuit from 78-84 deg.
 F, but they are not eligible for awards.

 - For elites, no wetsuits allowed if the water temperature is more than 68 deg.
 F for swims of less than 3,000 m.

 - Snorkels and approved uninflated flotation safety devices are allowed.

 - Swim goggles or face masks may be worn.

 - Any assistance required during the swim may result in disqualification.